vinaybammidi/Sample_VB/README.md

 - IOC
 - Seperate project for Refullservice using Web API, DataAccess, MVC App.(front end).

+Note:
-To run the project please install dapper and unity and execute the DBScript for database and change the connectionstring in the web.config of Web API project.
+- To run the project please install dapper and unity and execute the DBScript for database and change the connectionstring in the web.config of Web API project.
+- Please after downloading.
+Extract all the zip files in the project and delete the zip folders.
+And click on the project solution.